-- b) Restrictions of Use of Paid Time Off While On Voluntary Time Off - i.
-All voluntary unpaid time off granted pursuant to this section shall be without pay. - ii.
-Employees granted voluntary unpaid time off are precluded from using sick leave with pay credits, vacation credits, compensatory time off credits, floating holidays, training days or any other form of pay for the time period involved. - c) Duration and Revocation of Voluntary Unpaid Time Off - Approved voluntary time off taken pursuant to this section may not be changed by the appointing officer without the employee's consent. - d) Notwithstanding the provision of Article III.B.c.5. above, covered employees, shall take twelve (12) unpaid furlough days in fiscal year 2010-2011 and twelve (12) unpaid furlough days in fiscal year 2011-2012 with the total amount of unpaid furlough days in fiscal year 2011-2012 based on specific economic triggers pursuant to paragraph 120h through 120k, using the following procedures:
+b) Restrictions of Use of Paid Time Off While On Voluntary Time Off 146.
+All voluntary unpaid section shall be with d time off granted pursuant to this hout pay.
+147. precluded from usivacation credits, or voluntary unpaid time off are ing sick leave with pay credits, compensatory time off credits, raining days or any other form of iod involved.
+148. c) Duration and Revocation of Voluntary Unpaid Time Off - Approved voluntary time off taken pursuant to this section may not be changed by the appointing officer without the employee's consent.
+149. d) Notwithstanding the provision of Article III.B.c.5. above, covered employees, shall take twelve (12) unpaid furlough days in fiscal year 2010-2011 and twelve (12) unpaid furlough days in fiscal year 2011-2012 with the total amount of unpaid furlough days in fiscal year 2011-2012 based on specific economic triggers pursuant to paragraph 120h through 120k, using the following procedures: 150. te unpaid furlough days in hourly to a four-hour minimum.
+151. than 5 working da n days must be scheduled no less ays in advance, subject to prior al of the Appointing Officer or 152. covered employees unpaid furlough Thanksgiving Holic unpaid furlough da ational needs of the department, shall take one (1) mandatory day on the day before the day and the four (4) mandatory ys during the weekdays between New Year's Day holidays.
+153. for which Minimur Minimum Staffing ate City departments or divisions in Staffing Days are appropriate.
+Days may take the form of r minimum staffing.
+On or before

-The City will evaluate City departments or divisions for which Minimum Staffing Days are appropriate.
-Minimum Staffing Days may take the form of complete closures or minimum staffing.
-On or before August 1, 2010 and August 1, 2011, the City will notify the PEC which departments/divisions have been slated for Minimum Staffing Days and/or reduced staffing.
+August 1, 2010 and August 1, 2011, the City will notify the PEC which departments/divisions have been slated for Minimum Staffing Days and/or reduced staffing.
 If the PEC has any concerns regarding the list, it must make its concerns known to DHR within fourteen (14) calendar days.
 DHR agrees to discuss any concerns raised by the PEC via this process.
 If the PEC finds DHR's response inadequate, it may elevate its concerns to the Mayor, who will be the final arbiter of any such dispute.
 The Minimum Staffing Days currently identified and agreed to by the City and the PEC are the non-holiday work days between Christmas and New Years and the Wednesday prior to the Thanksgiving weekend - five (5) days.